 You haven’t met Cory Walker yet.

-You probably won’t meet him until 2018, when he appears in a new novel.
+You probably won’t meet him until 2019 or 20, when he appears in a new novel.
 (Working title is BLOOD FROM A STONE)

 So who IS Cory Walker?
 Well, it’s a little complicated.